+Thankfully the Grand Floridian is done up in its usual Christmas decor.
 Disney’s Grand Floridian has the most impressive gingerbread house on Disney World Property.
 The immense 16-foot (5-m) tall Grand Floridian gingerbread house is an incredibly popular Disney World Christmas decoration.

 The minute you enter the lobby of Grand Floridian you can smell the amazing gingerbread house.
-The smell permeates the air throughout the multilevel open lobby.
+The gingerbread smell permeates the air throughout the multilevel open lobby.

 As if the huge Grand Floridian gingerbread house isn’t enough, the lobby also boasts a beautifully decorated 40-foot (12-m) Christmas tree.
 These two impressive displays, plus easy access via the monorail, is why Disney’s Grand Floridian is one of the best places to see Disney World Christmas decorations.

 Disney’s Beach Club Resort lobby has a working gingerbread and chocolate carousel.
 The horses are made of chocolate, and the rest of the carousel is mostly gingerbread.
 Admire each horse in detail as the carousel continuously rotates.

 The nautical themed Christmas decorations at Disney’s Yacht Club Resort are a fun twist.
 Boat ornaments, lots of blue hued lights, and traditional ornaments in blues and gold make the lobby Christmas tree unique to the Yacht Club theme.
 Just off to the side of the lobby is a Christmas village display with model trains running through the town.

 Visiting Yacht and Beach Club to see the Christmas decorations is easy.
 These sister resorts are just a short walk from Epcot’s International Gateway and a Disney Skyliner stop.

 Final Thoughts On Disney World Christmas Decorations, Tips, And Activities